 - Malignancy potential varies widely.

-- Not recommended for average-risk individuals
+- Not recommended for asymptomatic individuals at average risk

-- Consider periodic MRI and EUS for high-risk individuals, e.g.:
+- Indicated for certain high-risk individuals, e.g.: